XoulKool/AddFlow/README.md

 # AddFlow

-I just made a change from the linux server
+I just made a change from the Lucy’s computer

 The most basic test which was completed Summer 2016 on our system.
 This test will calculate the amount of time it takes to add a flow and for the servers in our system to achieve their connection.